 - reviewing the SDS (Safety Data Sheet) for the product

-You can find the flashpoint in Section 5 – Fire Fighting Measures or Section 9 – Physical and Chemical Properties.
-You will find the boiling point under Section 9.
+The flashpoint is in Section 5—Fire Fighting Measures or Section 9—Physical and Chemical Properties.
+The boiling point is also in Section 9.

-This will help you to determine which class of flammable liquid your brake clean will fall into.
+This will help you determine which flammable liquid your brake clean will fall into.

 I have a Category 1 flammable liquid 55-gallon drum in my shop.
 What do I need to do?